-The psalms are know for their use of parallelism, but in the Psalms of Ascents this often takes on a particular style in which whole phrases carry over from one clause to the next.
+The psalms are known for their use of parallelism, but in the Psalms of Ascents this often takes on a style in which whole phrases carry over from one clause to the next.
 For example:

 He will not suffer thy foot to be moved: he that keepeth thee will not slumber.

 Behold, he that keepeth Israel shall neither slumber nor sleep.

 There are around six phrases that are repeated 2 or 3 times in this small group.
 For example:

 a.
 Maker of heaven and earth (121: 2, 124:8 and 134: 3).